-Note: You’ll need pro version of the plugin to access custom captcha addon.
+Note: You’ll need the pro version of the plugin to access the custom captcha addon.

-Simply head over to WPForms » Addons page to install and activate the Custom Captcha addon.
+Simply head over to the WPForms » Addons page to install and activate the Custom Captcha addon.

 After that, you can edit your contact form and add the Captcha field to your form.